Remi-Gau/advanced_fMRI_course/OnlineResources.md

 In general I suggest you have a look at some of the courses and material offered by the Carpentries for [data](https://datacarpentry.org/) and [code](https://software-carpentry.org/).

-If you are going to do some fMRI analysis you will quickly drown in data if you are not a bit organized so I highly recommend you use the brain imaging data structure standard ([BIDS](http://bids.neuroimaging.io/)) to organize your data.
+If you are going to do some fMRI analysis you will quickly drown in data if you are not a bit organized, so I highly recommend you use the brain imaging data structure standard ([BIDS](http://bids.neuroimaging.io/)) to organize your data.
 The current version of BIDS only talks about raw data but it should soon cover derivatives (i.e preprocessed data).
 In general BIDS also allows you to more easily share your data and use plenty of analytical [tools](bids-apps.neuroimaging.io/apps/).

-As for managing your code, if you don't already I suggest you make version control with [GIT](https://git-scm.com/) part of every day workflow.
+As for managing your code, if you don't already, I suggest you make version control with [GIT](https://git-scm.com/) part of every day your every day workflow.
 GIT might seem scary and confusing at first but it is well worth the effort: the good news is that there are plenty of tutorials available (for example: [here](http://swcarpentry.github.io/git-novice/), [there](https://www.codecademy.com/learn/learn-git) or [there](https://www.youtube.com/playlist?list=PL0lo9MOBetEHhfG9vJzVCTiDYcbhAiEqL))

-Even though GIT is most powerful when using a command line interface, there are also some decent graphic interface that might just be enough for what you need.
+Even though GIT is most powerful when using the command line, there are also some decent graphic interface that might just be enough for what you need.
 Plus the graphic interface might be enough to get you started to then help you move to use the command line only.
 There is no shame in using a GUI: just don't tell the GIT purists this is what you do otherwise you will never hear the end of it.